bryanoliveira/xml2conll/README.md

 ## Usage

-Run `python xml2conll.py --input [XML FILE PATH]` to convert the XML file to CONLL format.
+Run `python3 xml2conll.py --input [XML FILE PATH]` to convert the XML file to CONLL format.
 If needed, you can specify the output file name with `--output [CONLL FILE PATH]`.